tweag/python-monorepo-example/2017-11-23-reflection-tutorial.md

 ```

 Given a dictionary of type `ReifiedOrd`, we can define instances for
 `Eq` and `Ord` of `ReflectedOrd`.
-But since type-class instances only
+But since type class instances only
-take type-class instances as an argument, we need to provide the
+take type class instances as an argument, we need to provide the
 dictionary as a type class.
 That is, using `Reifies`.

 ```haskell